mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

      :align: center

-     Block diagram showing abstract components of the virtual cluster configuration of example 3.
-This example shows a cluster with five physical nodes that define alternative operational modes in our example "distributed node" script.  (a) shows a configuration without MongoDB sharding enabled.
+     Block diagram showing abstract components of the virtual cluster configuration of generic templates.
+This example shows a cluster with five physical nodes.  (a) shows a configuration without MongoDB sharding enabled.
 In that case node 1 has a container running a single instance of MongoDB (box labeled db).
      Node 1 also has two other containers: one running with role :code:`scheduler` and another running with role :code:`frontend`.
-     (b) shows a similar configuration that would be created with the configuration script if shading is enabled.
+     (b) shows a similar configuration that would be created with the alternative configuration script not enables sharding.
 Note that in that situation the :code:`db` box is assigned the role :code:`dbmanager`.
      The :code:`dbmanager` coordinates database transitions with the shards defined in the other nodes.
 In this example each node running a worker container also runs a container with a role defined as :code:`shard`.

+This figure actually illustrates two different configurations.
+We consider them together because they are defined by two similar scripts in the scripts/template directory with the file names run_mspass.sh and run_mspas_sharded.sh.
+How either of these are used in an actual HPC job is discussed below.
+Here we focus on the abstract configuration they define.

-This figure actually illusrates two different configurations.
-We consider them together because the script that could be run at TACC to create this virtual cluster has an option for turning MongoDB's "sharding" feature (see above and the MongoDB documentation) on and off.
-Consider first the case with sharding False (off) as it has much in common with example 2.
+Consider first the case with
+sharding False (off) as it has much in common with example 2.
 Some key points about the case with sharding off are the following:

 *  In this case we have four dedicated worker nodes and put all the other required "roles" in a single node.
-*  As in example 2 all each container runs one and only one role.
+*  As in example 2 each container runs one and only one role.
+The worker nodes all run only one container while the node illustrated to the left runs three roles in three different instances of the container.
 *  We don't illustrate the worker processes in this figure for simplicity.
    We note that both dask and spark will default to creating one worker process per core assigned to the container.
 In this configuration that